scriptfoundry/karma-requirejs-mock/README.md

 karma-requirejs-mock
 ====================

-A Karma.js test framework setup with Require.js and a simple mocking system for isolating modules from their dependencies.
+This is a Karma.js test framework setup with Require.js and a simple mocking system for isolating modules from their dependencies.

 I wrote this after having tremendous difficulty finding a setup that allowed for...